udaybjoshi/elt_nyc_collision/README.md

 ```
 ## Notes
 - Make sure the PostgreSQL service is running before executing the ETL pipeline.
-- If you encounter connection issues, verify the '.env' file and database settings.
+- If you encounter connection issues, verify the `.env` file and database settings.